ppetrovtv/pine_script_docs/source/Publishing_Scripts.rst

 wishes to sell indicators, the author may charge off-site for them, and then provide access to the paying customers.

-| Simply choose the “Invite-only script” option when publishing, and
+| Simply choose the "Invite-only script" option when publishing, and
   only users who you specifically add will be able to use it.
   |Invite_only_script_new| On the published script's page
   authors will see a Manage Access button, where you can add/remove